Aliases for PCM1 Gene

 The protein encoded by this gene is a component of centriolar satellites, which are electron dense granules scattered around centrosomes.
 Inhibition studies show that this protein is essential for the correct localization of several centrosomal proteins, and for anchoring microtubules to the centrosome.
 Chromosomal aberrations involving this gene are associated with papillary thyroid carcinomas and a variety of hematological malignancies, including atypical chronic myeloid leukemia and T-cell lymphoma.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Oct 2015]

 GeneCards Summary for PCM1 Gene

 PCM1 (Pericentriolar Material 1) is a Protein Coding gene.
-Diseases associated with PCM1 include occult macular dystrophy and differentiated thyroid carcinoma.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Organelle biogenesis and maintenance.
+Diseases associated with PCM1 include differentiated thyroid carcinoma and occult macular dystrophy.
+Among its related pathways are Cell Cycle, Mitotic and Organelle biogenesis and maintenance.
 GO annotations related to this gene include identical protein binding.

 UniProtKB/Swiss-Prot for PCM1 Gene

 Required for centrosome assembly and function.
 Essential for the correct localization of several centrosomal proteins including CEP250, CETN3, PCNT and NEK2.
 Required to anchor microtubules to the centrosome.
 Involved in the biogenesis of cilia.